Shop now & save up to 80% on medication

 Canine Respiratory Infection is a broad label.
 If you already know the suspected cause, a narrower condition page may be easier to use.
 Bacterial Respiratory Infection focuses on bacterial patterns, while Respiratory Tract Infection covers a wider airway category.

-The difference between kennel cough and upper respiratory infection often comes down to the parts of the airway involved and the mix of pathogens suspected.
+The difference between kennel cough and upper respiratory infection often comes down to the airway area involved and the likely mix of pathogens.
 Kennel cough commonly refers to contagious tracheobronchitis, which affects the windpipe and larger airways.
 Upper respiratory infection can also involve the nose, throat, and sinuses.
 A veterinarian may use exam findings and exposure history to decide whether testing, isolation, supportive care, or medication is appropriate.

 Home Care Questions and Safety Boundaries